 Knit across for 22 (24, 26, 28) rows.
 Break yarn when completed last row.

-Row 7: With RIGHT side facing, transfer the first 11 (12, 13, 14) stitches to a stitch holder.
-Reattach the yarn and knit the next 14 stitches (the start of the toe flap with the owl motif).
+Next row: With RIGHT side facing, transfer the first 11 (12, 13, 14) stitches to a stitch holder.
+Reattach the yarn and knit the next 14 stitches.
 Leave the remaining 11 (12, 13, 14) stitches on the needle unworked.

 The following rows are worked back and forth on the 14 toe flap stitches only!

 Knit across for 42 (44, 46, 48) rows.

 Break yarn.
 You’ll have the 14 stitches of the toe flap on your needle and the 11 (12, 13, 14) stitches you left on the needle when you started making the toe flap.